Vural Arıkan: Career

 Arıkan joined the General Directorate of Treasury in 1953.
 He began to work as an assistant financial inspector in 1953.
 He was the assistant accounting specialist from 1953 to 1956 and the accounting specialist between 9 November 1956 and 1959 at the Ministry of Finance.
 He left the ministry on 28 November 1959 and worked as a lawyer.

-Arıkan started his political career in 1983 when he involved in the establishment of the Motherland Party.
+Arıkan started his political career in 1983 when he was involved in the establishment of the Motherland Party.
 Businessman Şarık Tara introduced him to the party.
-The same year he won a seat for the Motherland Party from İzmir in the general election and became a member of the Parliament during the 17th term.
+The same year Arıkan won a seat for the Motherland Party from İzmir in the general election and became a member of the Parliament during the 17th term.
 He was appointed minister of finance to the cabinet led by Prime Minister Turgut Özal on 13 December 1983.
 He replaced Adnan Başer Kafaoğlu in the post.
 Arıkan was described by the Turkish press as one of two liberal cabinet members.
 The other one was Deputy Prime Minister Kaya Erdem.
 Arıkan's tenure ended on 26 October 1984 when he was removed from office upon the request of Kenan Evren, military president.
 His successor was Ahmet Kurtcebe Alptemoçin.

 In May 1985 Arıkan left the Motherland Party.
 On 19 March 1986 he established a political party named Citizen's Party.
 It dissolved itself on 2 December 1986, and Arıkan joined the True Path Party.